ARCLeeds/ds1/README.md

 `docker run -v $HOME:/home -i -t ds1`

 This will mount the external user home directory (`$HOME`) to the local mount point `/home` within the container.
 Files can be saved to and loaded from this directory.
-Multiple external directories can be added to the container by using multiple `-v' clauses.
+Multiple external directories can be added to the container by using multiple `-v` clauses.

 This container also contains a Jupyter notebook server.
 This can be launched when the container starts and an external directory mounted at the same time:

-docker run -v $HOME:/home -i -t -p 8888:8888 ds1 /bin/bash -c "/opt/conda/bin/jupyter notebook --notebook-dir=/home --ip='*' --port=8888 --no-browser"
+`docker run -v $HOME:/home -i -t -p 8888:8888 ds1 /bin/bash /
+-c "/opt/conda/bin/jupyter notebook --notebook-dir=/home --ip='*' --port=8888 --no-browser"`

 To use, launch a Web browser and point to `http://localhost:8888`

-When finished, the notebook server can be closed with [CTRL]C
+When finished, the notebook server can be closed with `[CTRL] C`